MagnumOpuses/jobtechdev.se/content/support/community/events/_index.md

 Network - You'll get invited to our regular Meetups, check out the next once here:

+- **Meet us at The Linux Foundation – Open Source Summit in Lyon 28th-30th of October**
+Johan Linåker (University of Lund) and Jonas Södergren (JobTech Dev, Swedish Public Employment Office) will present an overview of the infrastructure and share a public-sector organization's rationale for sharing software as open source.
+Attendees will further get insights into the potential value and ways of extending collaboration and co-creation beyond open source software to also include related open data and standards.
+We will discuss how to incentivize both organizations and citizens to join such cross-sector collaboration, and how a public-sector organization should best facilitate and enable the collaboration and development of this kind of infrastructure.

+##### **Previous events**

 - **Tech for lunch!**
 JobTech Development is pioneering the digital transformation of the Swedish Labour Market.
 Welcome to a hands-on, demo-driven run through of JobTech development's digital infrastructure.